Get a free daily review of your organization’s logs and contribute to the MLSec Project! Sign up now

 MLSec is a project that aims to apply machine learning to assist in information security monitoring and incident detection.
 The vision is to create algorithms that automatically prioritize and classify potential events and attacks as something that could potentially be blocked automatically, is clearly benign, or is really worth the time of your analyst.

 We aim to create a select community of like-minded individuals that want to work together to reach that goal.
 There are many ways you can help, but the most pressing need is for real live log data to analyze, and candid feedback on the results reported by the algorithms.
-See this FAQ entry for more information.
+See our FAQ for more information.

 The advances and some of the most interesting findings will be shared regularly in our blog posts, so be sure to subscribe.